mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips-2.md

 ## Carpe rāpa!: optimality and sticking to your guns

-It is high time we address on small technical question, must the optimal strategy actually be of the stated form?
+It is high time we address one small technical question: must the optimal strategy actually be of the form we have been considering?
 Recall that we have thus for only considered strategies of the form:

 <p align="center">